TS317/CSC-FAQ/Recommended_way_to_submit_jobs_by_official_site.md

 srun -N 1 -n 1 --mem-per-cpu=48000 -t72:00:00 --gres=gpu:p100:1 -p gpu python Blstm_rawJoint.py
 ```

-The second line will add your project directory to the PYTHONPATH, so that you own functions can be called.
+The second line will add your project directory to the PYTHONPATH, so that you own functions can be called properly.

 # 2. Submit Batch Job